Eugene550/Diabetes-Risk-Prediction-MLP-/README.md

 | Generating Plots | Less than 1 minute |
 | **Total** | **10 to 20 minutes** |

-> ⚠️ Running time depends on your computer speed.
-Be patient during K-Fold and Permutation Importance steps.
+> ⚠️ Be patient during K-Fold and Permutation Importance steps.
+> The program is still running even if it looks like nothing is happening.

 ---

 ## 📤 Output Files Generated

-After running successfully, these files will be created in your project folder:
+After running successfully, these files will appear in your project folder:

 ```
 📂 Your Project Folder